 Sollae Cloud V2 is scheduled to end its service on September 06, 2023.
 Until the scheduled end date, both Sollae Cloud V2 and V3 will coexist, allowing users to access and manage their devices without interruption.
 However, after the end of service date, Sollae Cloud V2 will no longer be accessible, and users will only be able to utilize Sollae Cloud V3 to continue using the platform's features and functionalities.
 To avoid any service disruption, it is crucial to migrate all your Sollae IoT Gateway devices to V3 before this date.

-After the scheduled end of service, you can manually upgrade to version 3 by using spFinder to update the firmware on your Sollae IoT Gateway devices.
+spFinder to update the firmware on your Sollae IoT Gateway devices.
 Once updated, you can log in to Sollae Cloud V3 to continue managing, monitoring, and controlling your devices.

 July 2023